 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor recommend the best kind of treatment, and it can help predict a patient’s prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.
 For parathyroid cancer, the cancer is typically described as localized, metastatic, or recurrent.

 Localized.
-This means the cancer is only found in the parathyroid gland and has not spread to nearby tissues or organs.
+The cancer is only located in the parathyroid gland and has not spread to nearby tissues or organs.

 Metastatic.
-The cancer has spread to lymph nodes in the head and neck area or to other parts of the body, such as the lungs.
+The cancer has spread to lymph nodes in the head and neck area or to other parts of the body, such as the lungs, liver, or bone.
 Lymph nodes are small, bean-shaped organs that help fight infection.
-Parathyroid cancer rarely spreads to lymph nodes.

 Source: National Cancer Institute.